Top 10 Venture Capital Firms Investing in Bitcoin Startups

 • Founded: 2013

-• Notable investments: Aave, Anchorage Digital, Coinbase, Kraken, OpenSea
+• Notable portfolio companies: Aave, Anchorage Digital, Coinbase, Kraken, and OpenSea

 You can refer to their website here.